Cody-W-Tucker/kerby-website/README.md

 ## jumbosamp.html

-1. Replace old calendar image on the left with: Jumbo_New_HeadEmUp_Ad_23.png
+1. Replace the old calendar image on the left with: Jumbo_New_HeadEmUp_Ad_23.png
    - Update title to Head 'Em Up Move 'Em Out and Style to #HMO17
-2. Replace old calendar image on the right with Jumbo_PunchinCows_Ad_23.jpg
+2. Replace the old calendar image on the right with Jumbo_PunchinCows_Ad_23.jpg
    - Update title to Punchin' Cows at Crow Creek and Style to #PCC14

 ## jumbores.html